See upcoming events on the Field Day Facebook Page

 We have an indoor riding arena and a schooling cross country course on site, and another available to us nearby.
 We have hundreds of acres of land to ride and live adjacent to the Heart of Iowa Trail, a miles-long, shared-use grassy trail.
 I take special interest in training horses.
 I take one external horse in training at a time and keep training blogs for each ride.
 Those blogs can be seen on the right of this page.

-I have a regular group riding lesson on Tuesday nights at 6:30 at Field Day where we work on dressage, showjumping or cross country skills, depending on the season and the needs of the group.
+I have a regular group riding lesson on Tuesday nights at 6:30 at Field Day where we enjoy or time working on dressage, showjumping or cross country skills, depending on the season and the needs of the group.
 I travel to teach at Irish Run Farms in Des Moines on most Friday evenings and to Hickory Grove in Madrid on Thursday evenings.
 I also teach clinics throughout the Midwest.
 You can contact me to schedule lessons, training or clinics.
 Email or by cell 515-231-9875.

 If you are looking to buy a horse and would like a professional opinion or some help along the way, I am available for consulting.
 If you are looking to sell a horse, I occasionally have people looking.
 Both services are available for a reasonable fee.